rackerlabs/technical-blog/content/blog/2020/2020-10-14-why-is-my-elasticsearch-query-slow/index.md

 ### Fetch phase

-- The fetch phase begins with the coordinator node, which determines the top 10 documents out of the 50 (5 shards x 10 results) results sent by each shard.
+- The fetch phase begins with the coordinator node, which determines the top 10 documents out of the 50 (5 shards x 10) results sent by each shard.
 - The coordinator sends out a request for the top 10 documents to the shards.
-   (This could be one shard that contains the top scoring docs, or they could be scattered across several shards.)
+   (This could be one shard that contains the top-scoring docs, or they could be scattered across several shards.)

-Once a list is returned, the master presents the documents in the _hits section of the query response.
+After a list is returned, the master presents the documents in the \_hits section of the query response.

 ### Result scores